Establishing Sexual Safety In The Wake Of Betrayal

 Sometimes we are distant from feeling unsafe.
 So many women have told me they didn't even recognize that they felt unsafe; and that they don't even know what that means.
 I don't even know if I've felt emotionally safe.

-With all of this being said, why do you think it's ok for betrayed spouses to say no to sex after betrayal—or even before?
+With all of this being said, why do you think it's okay for betrayed spouses to say no to sex after betrayal—or even before?
 If they feel unsafe, do you think it's okay to say no?

 MJ: I do think it is okay to say no. I would like to talk about saying no after discovering sex addiction is impacting the relationship.
 Let's start there.

 There is real value in taking sex off the table during sex addiction recovery, for a purposeful period of abstinence.
 The purpose of this period of abstinence is so the couple can work on establishing emotional intimacy.

-As safety is building, the couple can begin to take steps to reestablish safe, non-sexual touch, then establishing safe sexual touch.
+As safety is building, the couple can begin to take steps to reestablish—or establishing for the first time—safe, non-sexual touch, then establishing safe sexual touch.
 I think there is an order to sex addiction recovery for the addict.

-I told him that he was welcome to initiate if he wanted to but that I would not be initiating.
+I told him that he was welcome to initiate, if he wanted to, but that I would not be initiating.
 I told him I needed to see more from him in terms of being emotionally connected.
 Nothing happened.

 He didn't attempt in any way to reestablish emotional intimacy.
 In fact, I had purchased a workbook and we started it one night.
 He said he was so excited.
-I told him that he would need to be the one to pull it out and get us to work on it; I needed this to feel emotionally safe.
+I told him that he would need to be the one to pull it out and get us to work on it.
+I needed this to feel emotionally safe.

 I think this type of boundary is also helpful in seeing where they really are...I am establishing abstinence to determine if they are really going to work towards emotional intimacy...or are they going to say, "Oh well.
 She won't have sex with me so what can I do?"

-Let's imagine he is not reaching for his wife; she is not having emotional or physical intimacy–not to the degree she would hope for.
+Let's imagine he is not reaching for his wife; she is not having emotional or physical intimacy--not to the degree she would hope for.
 Instead, he is acting out sexually, having excess sexual experiences outside of the relationship.

-During attempts to change this, maybe before recognizing the sex addiction, he might make attempts to not be sexual outside the relationship—"I'll do a workbook; I'm going to try to not have excess outside of the marriage"—and very often what happens is he might shut that down but it doesn't teeter totter and make the intimacy within the marriage get better.
+During attempts to change this, maybe before recognizing the sex addiction, he might make attempts to not be sexual outside the relationship—"I'll do a workbook; I'm going to try to not have excess outside of the marriage"—and very often what happens is he might shut that down but it doesn't teeter-totter and make the intimacy within the marriage get better.

 The couple has to go through the process I will describe later on of moving through emotional intimacy with non-sexual touch and then on to physical intimacy.
 Sometimes sex addicts are learning this for the first time.

 Anne: That being said, MJ, I imagine some couples worry about when they will start having sex again.
 What is the process for this?

 MJ: One of the common beliefs of someone with a sex addiction is that sex is their most important need.
 There has to be a retraining of the brain to help someone with a sex addiction wrestle with this, to help them learn that sex is not their most important need.
-Quite frankly, we could live without sex; someone who is not sexual is not going to die or spontaneously combust!
+Quite frankly, we could live without sex.
+Someone who is not sexual is not going to die or spontaneously combust!

 While we want couples to be both friends and lovers, we want to help the couple to initially create safety in their relationship—this is the part where we stop the acting out behaviors and betrayals...

 MJ: Absolutely.
-I see that sometimes this is harder to change for some addicts who can stop the betrayal behaviors and sexual acting out but changing their emotionally abusive behaviors such as how they show up in conflict and how they use humor–this takes more time.
+I see that sometimes this is harder to change for some addicts who can stop the betrayal behaviors and sexual acting out but changing their emotionally abusive behaviors such as how they show up in conflict and how they use humor—that takes more time.

 It's a relearning of how to communicate and how to respond to their person.
-This actually takes a lot of work.
+This takes a lot of work.
 This is part of the recovery after sex addiction.

-First we achieve safety and stability.
+First, we achieve safety and stability.
 Next is disclosure and transparency which I think is so important because disclosures that are done a little at a time takes a spouse back to ground zero, takes her to her knees.

-A therapeutic disclosure where the couple is being kept safe and being walked through about how to disclose all of the information is very necessary.
+A therapeutic disclosure where the couple is being kept safe and being walked through about how to disclose all the information is very necessary.
 There must be transparency before communication can be worked on.

 MJ: Yes.
 This can help to make sure all information is out.
 It can help partners really feel another degree of safety with the person who has betrayed them.

-If these abusive behaviors are happening, couples therapy is contraindicated until two years after the last abuse episode.
+If these abusive behaviors are happening, couples’ therapy is contraindicated until about two years after the last abuse episode.
 From a sex therapist point of view, can you talk about this?
 What is the process of someone deciding they are not going to be emotionally abusive anymore, in the context of sex addiction?

-MJ: When it comes to sex addiction, I find that many addicts exhibit profound gaslighting behaviors because they are trying not to get caught, they are trying to get their spouse to back up and not find out about their secret; they will be manipulative, bullying, mean, and say critical and contemptuous things to get the wife to back up.
+MJ: When it comes to sex addiction, I find that many addicts exhibit profound gaslighting behaviors because they are trying not to get caught, they are trying to get their spouse to back up and not find out about their secret.
+They will be manipulative, bullying, mean, and say critical and contemptuous things to get the wife to back up.

-This really is a process and validates again why, in some ways, they might have more immediate success in stopping the betrayal behaviors, the sexual acting out, and then it could take a long time to learn how to respond kindly, not defensively, being able to accept influence.
+It really is a process and validates again why, in some ways, they might have more immediate success in stopping the betrayal behaviors, the sexual acting out, and then it could take a long time to learn how to respond kindly, not defensively, being able to accept influence.

-This goes a long way to helping the couple start moving toward reestablishing a sexual relationship. the safety has to come first.
+This goes a long way to helping the couple start moving toward reestablishing a sexual relationship, the safety has to come first.